 One of the joys of photography is learning how to control the light on your subject.
 Come to think of it, that’s also one of the biggest frustrations of photography – but it doesn’t have to be so!
 Lighting is nothing mystical.
 We can create beautiful light with small flash or larger studio units, so I have a little of each type.

-I use Nikon SB-900 speed lights, but the current version is the SB-910.
-Not to worry, it does the same thing.
+I use Nikon SB-910 speed lights.
+If you aren’t used to working with external lighting, don’t worry.
 It puts out a bright flash of light.
 I told you this lighting stuff was easy.

 Why do I use Nikon Speedlights?
 It’s because of the Creative Lighting System (CLS).
 That allows me to use off-camera flash while still communicating with my camera for TTL exposure.
 The flash & the camera talk to each other as long as you maintain a line of sight between the sensor on your flash and your camera’s flash (or controller).
 For short distances, it works rather well.

-These speed lights also have a PC Sync port, so I can attach a radio trigger to use them at longer distances, or in places that are not within line of sight.
+These speed lights also have a PC Sync port, so I can attach a PocketWizard radio trigger to use them at longer distances, or in places that are not within line of sight.
 The difference is that most radio triggers won’t work with TTL, so you lose some of that automatic flash power adjustment.
 Not so with the PocetWzard triggers that I use..
 We’ll talk about them later.